LearnCodeWeb/multi-files-upload-and-image-resizer/README.md

 $upload->uploadFiles('files', 250, '', $rename, 100, '850', ['350','450']);
 ```

-/* For watermark you will use array and able to add image as a watermark or text. */
+>For watermark you will use array and able to add image as a watermark or text.

 **With text below will be the parameters:**
 ```php